HarjitHXS/applestoapples/README.md

 6. **Open the App in your Browser:**
    Open your web browser and go to [http://localhost:3000](http://localhost:3000) to play the ApplesToApples game.

-## Frameworks Used

-This project utilizes the following frameworks:

-- **Express.js:** A Node.js web application framework for building robust web applications.
-- **Socket.io:** A library for real-time web applications, enabling bidirectional communication between web clients and servers.

-## Project Structure

-The project is organized into the following structure:

-- **index.html:** The main HTML file that renders the game interface.
-- **style.css:** The stylesheet containing the game's styling.
-- **app.js:** The JavaScript file containing the game logic.
-- **server.js:** The Node.js server file.

 ## How to Play